johnnypaper/skinny_admin/README.md

 ## Usage

-Full usage instructions and changes can be found at [Skinny Admin](http://skinnyadmin.org).
+Full usage instructions and changes can be found at [SkinnyAdmin.org](http://skinnyadmin.org).

 ## Contributing